-Free and open source text editor which works as an alternative to Notepad.
+Free and open source text editor that works as an alternative to Notepad.
 Extremely powerful and extensive it is for Windows only and runs under the GPL License.

 Ranked in these QuestionsQuestion Ranking

 Pro Syntax highlighting for a wide variety of languages

 Notepad++ has built-in support for syntax highlighting for a wide selection of programming languages.

 Pro Light and fast

 Notepad++ is a very light program that starts almost instantly.
 This makes it a great text editor for users that want something that will start the second they open it.